 A survey of legal nurse practice and a study of the most important ethical issues facing the medical and legal professions as defined by organizations such as the American Bar Association, the American Medical Association, the American Nurses Association and the American Association of Legal Nurse Consultants.
 Application of ethical principles to case studies.
 Analysis of issues including informed consent, euthanasia, assisted suicide, and standards of care.
 An overview of the legal nurse profession, issues, marketing strategies, and the role of the legal nurse in the litigation process.

 LAW208.
 Contracts (2).
 General principles of the law of contracts, negotiable instruments, and sales.
+Prerequisite: ENG 101 or ENG 103; LAW 100.
+Two lecture.

 LAW209.
 Administrative Law (2).